Hiking Boots Need to Fit Properly

 There’s a wide variety of hiker boots on the market.
 Every big name in the industry makes their own boots for hiking — Timberland PRO, Carolina, KEEN, Danner, CAT, Carhartt, etc.

-Whether you choose Carhartt’s waterproof hiking boots, or Timberland PRO premium leather Hyperions is entirely up to you.
+Whether you choose Carhartt’s waterproof men's hiking boots, or Timberland PRO premium leather Hyperions is entirely up to you.
 They are all exceedingly good and stylish at the same time.

 You can base your decision entirely on the design, as they more or less all boast the same top-level quality and quality-of-life features.